ihorhalyskiy/Planetarium_Service_API/README.md

 Reservation
 Created by a User with a list of Tickets 🎟️

 🔒 Permissions
 IsAdminOrReadOnly: Only admins can modify data, but anyone can read.

 IsOwnerOrAdmin: Users can only modify their own reservations/tickets, or admins can modify any.

 🌟 Example Use Cases
-Create a New Astronomy Show:
+Create a New Astronomy Show
 Add a show with themes like "Black Holes" or "Galaxies".

-Schedule a Show Session:
+Schedule a Show Session
 Assign the show to a planetarium dome at a specific time.

-Book Tickets:
+Book Tickets
 Users can reserve seats for a show session.

-Manage Reservations:
+Manage Reservations
 Admins can view all reservations, while users can only view their own.

+Reservation Deletion
-Reservation Deletion: Reservations cannot be canceled 5 hours before the show.
+Reservations cannot be canceled 5 hours before the show.

 🌠 Enjoy Exploring the Cosmos! 🌠
+Feel free to contribute, report issues, or suggest new features! 🚀